maubot/maubot/README.md

 * [translate](https://github.com/maubot/translate) - A bot to translate words.
 * [reactbot](https://github.com/maubot/reactbot) - A bot that responds to messages that match predefined rules.
 * [exec](https://github.com/maubot/exec) - A bot that executes code.
+* [commitstrip](https://github.com/maubot/commitstrip) - A bot to view CommitStrips.
+* [supportportal](https://github.com/maubot/supportportal) - A bot to manage customer support on Matrix.

 Open a pull request or join the Matrix room linked above to get your plugin listed here